 Call or email us today to schedule a free, no-commitment consultation

 When a marriage breaks down, parents worry about how their children are going to fare in the years ahead.
 This is a time when you want a team of professionals you can rely on standing by your side.
-The compassionate family law attorneys at Day Shell & Liljenquist, L.C. understand your concerns.
+Our compassionate family law and child custody attorney in Salt Lake City understands your concerns.
 We help families solve child custody, child support, and child visitation problems throughout Utah.

 Overview of Utah child support law